 TGay Editor: Modify the text in P216L31-P217L6 as follows:

-The SBIFS shall be used to separatefrom a single STA:
+The SBIFS shall be used to separate PPDU transmission from a single STAin each of the following cases:

-multiple transmissions from a single transmitter STA during a receive sector sweep or TDD beamforming, or
+multiple transmissions PPDUs from a single transmitter STA during a receive sector sweep or TDD beamforming

-multiple transmissions when each transmission occurs with a different transmit antenna configuration and no SIFS-separated response transmission is expected or
+back-to-back PPDU transmissions where each PPDU is transmitted with multiple transmissions when each transmission occurs with a different transmit antenna configuration and where no SIFS-separated immediate response transmission is expected.

-multiple transmissions from a single STA when each transmission occurs with a different transmit RF chain and no SIFS-separated response transmission is expected.
+back-to-back PPDU transmissions from a single STA when each PPDU is transmitted with a different transmit RF chain and no immediate response response is expected.